 With the days off for the upcoming teacher’s convention next week (aka the unofficial fall break in NJ), the conundrum is—what do you do with the kids?
-Luckily, there are a bunch of things to do outdoors and in with openings and extra hours during the four days off.
+Luckily, there are a bunch of things to do outdoors and in with openings and extra hours during the long weekend.
 Catch the last breath of fall at one of the farm festivals, head to an amusement park you missed this summer, or check out special exhibits at NJ museums that will disappear by the end of the year.
 And if you are looking for more activities this season, take a peek at our Fall Activities in New Jersey Guide.
-Scroll down for what you can do to keep kids from feeling bored (and off the screens).
+Scroll down for what you can do to keep kids from feeling bored (and off the screens). (featured photo credit: Liberty Science Center)

 Get set for fun during Fall Break in NJ